Negotiating As If Your Life Depended On It

 When negotiating, it is essential to establish a rapport quickly.
 A rapport relies on effective empathy so that you can gain trust.
 That said, it also relies on having as much information about your counterpart and the situation as possible.

 Chris Voss provides an example from his own life of why obtaining as much information as possible is essential.
-Chris was involved in the negotiation process after a robbery in a Manhattan bank in 1993.
+Voss was involved in the negotiation process after a robbery at a Manhattan bank in 1993.
 Three innocent hostages were taken.
 While negotiating, one of the robbers told the FBI that four people were holding the hostages.
 In reality, it was just him holding them hostage.
-Upon rewatching the robbery, Chris noticed the other robbers were only after the ATM and bailed when he took the hostages.
-From obtaining this information, Chris could ascertain this robber was acting alone in this hostage situation.
+Upon rewatching the robbery, Voss noticed the other robbers were only after the ATM and bailed when he took the hostages.
+From obtaining this information, Voss could ascertain this robber was acting alone in this hostage situation.
 He was lying about the number of people as he wanted to buy time to escape.
-Chris successfully negotiated this dilemma, as he had sufficient information and developed a rapport with the criminal.
+Voss successfully negotiated this dilemma, as he had sufficient information and developed a rapport with the criminal.

 The Three Voices for Negotiation